zukatsinadze/tower-defense/README.md

 - [x] dynamic life and money
 - [ ] dynamic wave and level
 - [x] Add waves and enemies
+- [ ] when current wave is on, player can not click next wave button

 ## Szumi:
 - [ ] Add different levels